 You might also notice while using this that the rotation of the jump rope is much smoother than other jump ropes out there.
 This is because of the ball bearings on the handles which lessens the friction you experience.

-#2 - WOD Nation Speed Jump Rope
+#2 - WOD Nation - Best Speed Rope

-If you’ve been searching around for the best jump ropes for a while, you might be recognizing the hype around the WOD Nation Speed Jump Rope.
+If you’ve been searching around for the best jump rope for a while, you might be recognizing the hype around the WOD Nation Speed Jump Rope.
 For others, you might be confused as to why it’s even hyped up despite looking like a typical jump rope.

-Made specifically for CrossFitters who go hard on their workouts, this jump rope is made specifically for those who like double-unders and quick spins.
+Made specifically for CrossFitters who go hard on their workouts, this rope is made specifically for those who like double-unders and quick spins.
 The coating on the cable keeps it durable, but it still is recommended that you use this on smooth surfaces.

 Worried about the length?
 One quick snip with a wire cutter and you can customize this rope to be the best length for you.
 A spare cable is also included.
 4 high-grade metal ball bearings also make the rotation of this jump rope quite seamless, making it easy for you to focus on improving your workouts.